micheledurante/simple-windows-meter/NiceMeter/Visitors/README.md

 # `NiceMeter.Visitors`
-Visitor class accepted by a `NiceMeter.Models.Computer` to read values of the hardware (sensors).
+Visitor class accepted by a `NiceMeter.Models.ComputerModel` to read values of the hardware (sensors).